 - Monitoring and reporting of air quality currently takes place at 98 monitoring sites throughout Scotland and in some instances, includes real time monitoring data.
-Air pollution levels across Scotland are updated hourly. - Key performance indicators aligned to Cleaner Air for Scotland: The Road to a Healthier Future are also monitored. - Population and Human Health - Key sources of transport-related noise are reported via local authority environmental noise mapping. - Road safety is monitored by Transport Scotland. - Transport Scotland also publishes annual statistics on participation in active travel. - National and regional data on income, employment, education, health, access to services, crime and housing is reported via the Scottish Index of Multiple Deprivation (SIMD) tool every four years.
+Air pollution levels across Scotland are updated hourly: - The Air Pollution Information System (APIS) monitors air pollution trends in the UK (including deposition values of sulphur and nitrogen, and concentration levels for ammonia (NH3), sulphur dioxide (SO2) and nitrogen oxide (NOx), and their effects on habitats and species; - Key performance indicators aligned to Cleaner Air for Scotland: The Road to a Healthier Future are also monitored.

+Population and Human Health

+- Key sources of transport-related noise are reported via local authority environmental noise mapping and Marine Scotland collects data on the impacts of marine noise, including the construction of infrastructure and the operation of infrastructure and boats.
+Noise monitoring is also relevant to the Biodiversity SEA Topic; - Road safety is monitored by Transport Scotland; - Transport Scotland also publishes annual statistics on participation in active travel; - National and regional data on income, employment, education, health, access to services, crime and housing is reported via the Scottish Index of Multiple Deprivation (SIMD) tool every four years.